Treatment for retinoblastoma

 - Systemic chemotherapy: In this case, medication/s are administered through the patient’s vein.
 Based on the medication toxicity profile and schedule, chemotherapy can be given as outpatient or inpatient.
 Patients generally experience mild to severe systemic side effects after chemotherapy.
 However, most of those side effect can be effectively controlled and ameliorated with other medications and interventions.
 Systemic chemotherapy is occasionally needed in cases where there are risk factors in the pathology examination of the enucleated eye in order to reduce the risk of metastatic relapse.

 - Intra-arterial chemotherapy: Chemotherapy is administrated through a catheter that is positioned in the ophthalmic artery, so the medication is delivered directly to the eye.
-This procedure is done under anaesthesia and consists on the placement of a catheter in an artery in the groin area that is then moved up inside the arterial system until reaching the ophthalmic artery, the artery that flows to the eye.
+This procedure is done under anaesthesia by an interventional radiologist and consists on the placement of a catheter in an artery in the groin area that is then moved up inside the arterial system until reaching the ophthalmic artery, the artery that flows to the eye.
 Chemotherapy is then delivered inside this artery, avoiding most of the side effects of systemic administration.
 This procedure can only be done in children that are more than 6 Kg and older than 6 months.

 - Intravitreal chemotherapy: This is a procedure that consists of the application of chemotherapy directly inside the eye (inside the vitreous humour).
 This procedure is reserved for tumours that have spread inside the vitreous humour and either did not respond or recurred after other treatment modalities.
-An ophthalmologist administers this kind of chemotherapy under anaesthesia.
+An ophthalmologist administers this kind of chemotherapy under general anaesthesia.

 Radiation therapy: RB is a radiosensitive tumour and responds very well to this kind of treatment.
 In the past decades, radiation therapy was the only treatment modality that allowed eye preservation, until chemotherapy was introduced.
-However, multiple studies around the world have shown an association between radiation therapy and the development of new types of cancer later in life, especially in RB survivors with bilateral RB9-11.
+However, multiple studies around the world have shown an association between radiation therapy and the development of other types of cancer later in life, especially in RB survivors with bilateral RB9-11.
 For this reason, external beam radiation therapy is avoided nowadays unless it is absolutely necessary, and chemotherapy or local therapies are preferred.

 There are two main forms in which radiation therapy can be administrated to patients with RB: